Vertical Creep into Organic Search Results

 Many folks in the search marketing industry have referred to this integration of vertical search results into organic search results as a vertical creep.
-The name probably came from the concept of “scope creep,” which is an expansion of requirements and objectives during a project beyond what was originally planned or envisioned at the start.
+The name probably came from the concept of “scope creep,” which expands requirements and objectives during a project beyond what was originally planned or envisioned at the start.

-Google isn’t the only search engine to include additional search results with organic results like this, and the practice started years ago with search engines like Altavista including some news results at the top of search results pages.
-This movement of other types of search results into organic results has come to be known as a Vertical Creep.
+Google isn’t the only search engine to include additional search results with organic results like this.
+The practice started years ago with search engines like Altavista, including some news results at the top of search results pages.
+This movement of other search results into organic results has come to be known as a Vertical Creep.

 What triggers this vertical creep?

 Good question.
-At the recent New York SES, I attended a panel on Vertical Creep Into Regular Search Results, and the presenters gave excellent overviews into the subject, but didn’t discuss how these results are initiated.
+At the recent New York SES, I attended a panel on Vertical Creep Into Regular Search Results, and the presenters gave excellent overviews into the subject.
+Still, they didn’t discuss how these results are initiated.
 A snippet from the recap at Search Engine Round Table:

 There is a Google patent application that describes this process of integrating vertical results into the regular results.
 It was filed with the US patent office on December 31, 2003, and published July 28, 2005.
 The listed inventors are Bret Taylor, Marissa Mayer, and Orkut Buyukkokten.
 US Patent Application 20050165744 is:

 The abstract for the document gives us a quick glimpse into what it covers:

-A search engine may perform a search for a user search query over a number of possible search categories.
+A search engine may perform a search for a user search query over many possible search categories.
 For example, the search query may be performed for general web documents, images, and news documents.
 The search engine ranks categories based on the search query and/or the documents returned for each category and presents the search results to the user by category.
-Higher ranking categories may be presented more prominently than lower ranking categories.
+Higher ranking categories may be presented more prominently than lower-ranking categories.